MalakMAmer/ICECreamWebPage/README.md

 # Ice Cream Website 🍦

-Welcome to the Ice Cream Website!
-This project is designed to give users an exciting experience with delicious ice cream options.
-You can explore various ice cream flavors, check out nutritional details, and enjoy a vibrant, user-friendly layout.
+This project is about an imaginary icecream shope's website, it consists of two pages: a home page and a login/signup page.<br>
+the project is written by html, css and javascript.

 ## Features:
 - Interactive layout with hover effects
+- some media queries were used for responsive design.
-- Nutritional information displayed for each flavor
+- Nutritional information displayed for each flavor when clicking using JS(imaginary)
 - Fun and engaging user interface

 ## Technologies Used: